Advocacy and Intervention

 Charitable Organization Complaint

-The Office of the Attorney General oversees charities (except for religious and educational organizations) that exist, operate or solicit contributions in this state.
-The office has the duty to protect the interests of all beneficiaries of charities within its jurisdiction.
-The Office of the Attorney General may conduct investigations and bring legal actions to protect the assets of New Mexico charities and ensure that the assets are used for their intended charitable purposes as well as protect New Mexico’s citizens from unlawful solicitation practices by fundraisers.
+The NM Department of Justice oversees charities (except for religious and educational organizations) that exist, operate or solicit contributions in this state.
+The department has the duty to protect the interests of all beneficiaries of charities within its jurisdiction.
+The NM Department of Justice may conduct investigations and bring legal actions to protect the assets of New Mexico charities and ensure that the assets are used for their intended charitable purposes as well as protect New Mexico’s citizens from unlawful solicitation practices by fundraisers.

 Governmental - Open Meetings Act or Inspection of Public Record Act